Zlahrouni/FTP_Server_Client/readme.md

 ## Important

 When creating a file or a folder, please avoid using spaces and use underscores instead.
-For example, use mkdir this_is_a_folder instead of mkdir this is a folder.
+For example, use `mkdir this_is_a_folder` instead of `mkdir this is a folder`.

 ### Authors
 <ul>